Resize Images C#

 Resize Images in C#

-Let’s start with basic resizing of raster images like JPGs using fixed dimensions in C#.
-Simply follow the steps below:
+Start with basic resizing of raster images like JPGs using fixed dimensions:

-- Load a JPG image from file using Image.Load().
+1. Load a JPG image from file with Image.Load().

-- Call the Resize() method to set the width and height to 300 pixels each.
+2. Call Resize() to set width and height to 300 px each.

 The sample code below demonstrates image resizing in C#: